marufke1/Linux-DEVOPS-Commands/README.md

 - MKDIR = create a directory ex- mkdir devops
 - CLEAR = clear the temrinal
 - DATE = show the current date of the system
-- CD .. = allows to one step back from the current directory ex- cd devops/ cd home/
+- CD .. = allows to one step back from the current directory ex- (cd devops/ cd home/)
 - RM = remove the file from the system
 - RMDIR = remove the empty directory
 - RM -R = remove any non empty directory by using recursively
-- CP
+- CP = make a copy of the file and directory
-- MV
+- MV = moving the file from one location to another
-- HEAD
-- TAIL
-- MORE
+- HEAD = allows to print frist 5/10 lines of the content from the file ex- (head -n 5 linux.txt)
+- TAIL = allows to print last 5/10 lines of the content from the file ex - (tail -n 10 linux.txt)
-- LESS
+- MORE/LESS =
-- WC
+- WC =
 - SOFT-LINK/ HARD-LINK
 - CUT
 - TEE